Tyrol: Football

 FC Wacker Innsbruck is one of the most traditional and successful clubs in Austria.
 Since the club was founded in 1915 and several name changes, the football club has won the Austrian Championship ten times and the Austrian Cup seven times.
 In 1987, it reached the semi-finals of the UEFA CUP.
 In 1970, the team defeated Real Madrid in Madrid.
 Currently (2018) Wacker Innsbruck plays in the "Erste Liga" (second highest league of Austria).

-In the Region of Trentino-South Tyrol, the FC Südtirol and AC Trento are the two most important clubs.
+In the Region of Trentino-Alto Adige/Südtirol, the FC Südtirol and AC Trento are the two most important clubs.
 Both teams have spent the majority of their history between the Italian Serie C (third highest league in Italy) and the league below, Serie D, although the former reached Serie B in 2023 for the first time.
 AC Trento has a long history as it was founded in 1921, whereas FC Südtirol was founded in 1995.